May 23, 2022

 No minimum size

 State and federal waters: Bag 1 per person, counts toward the 3-fish grouper/ tilefish aggregate*

 GULF OF MEXICO

 State: 100 lbs. or 2 per person, whichever is greater.
 Counts toward 20 reef fish aggregate in federal waters.
 Descending devices mandatoryin Atlantic reef fisheries such as tilefish (and soon to be so, Gulfside).
 They come in many forms; DePaiva has used the Seaqualizer—he favors the simple model which consists of a weighted pin (about 3 pounds for 10 pounds of fish, recommended).
-Another Seaqualizer operates like a-gripper, grasping the jaw of a catch you plan to release; the device automatically releases the jaws at a pre-set depth. *Blueline tilefish, related, counts in same aggregate and closes Sept.
-1 Atlantic.
+Another Seaqualizer operates like a-gripper, grasping the jaw of a catch you plan to release; the device automatically releases the jaws at a pre-set depth. *Blueline tilefish, related, counts in same aggregate and reopen May 1 in the Atlantic.
 FS

 Florida Sportsman Magazine August/September 2021